pvsvamsi/SystemAlertWindow/README.md

 # system_alert_window

-A flutter plugin to show Truecaller like overlay window over all other apps with callback events.
+A flutter plugin to show Truecaller like overlay window, over all other apps along with callback events.

 ## Android